DaanDeMeyer/reproc/README.md

 and free memory.
 However, providing support for custom allocators should be straightforward.
 If you need them, please open an issue.

-#### C++

-To avoid having to include reproc.h in reproc.hpp (the C++ API header) we have to forward declare the `reproc` struct in the `Reproc` class of the C++ API.
-This means each instance of the `Reproc` class comes with at least one allocation in its constructor to allocate memory for the `reproc` struct.

-Aside from this, we can divide the methods of the `Reproc` class in two
-categories:

-- The methods that directly map to methods of the C api.
-These don't do any extra processing and thus do not allocate any memory (aside from allocations that happen in the C api).
+In the C++ API, functions/methods that directly map to functions of the C API do not do any extra allocations.
+Convenience functions/methods that do not appear in the C API might do extra allocations in order to convert their arguments to the format expected by the C API.

-- Convenience methods that are not available in the C api and are meant to make reproc easier to use from C++ (e.g. `read_all`).
-These methods work with STL types and do allocate memory.

 ### (POSIX) Waiting on child process with timeout